Thalaimuraigal: Production

-Four years after his last directional venture Adhu Oru Kanakaalam, Balu Mahendra announced a project called Anal Kaatru in 2008, but the project was dropped due to unknown reasons.
+Four years after his last directional venture Adhu Oru Kana Kaalam, Balu Mahendra announced a project called Anal Kaatru in 2008, but the project was dropped for unknown reasons.
 In 2013, he announced that he would direct Thalaimuraigal.
 The film was made in 50 days on a shoestring budget of under ₹1 crore (worth ₹1.9 crore in 2021 prices).
 Apart from directing, Balu Mahendra revealed that he would play a pivotal role in the film.
 Besides, Sasikumar who produced this film will appear in a cameo appearance.
-Ramya Shankar who appeared in the television series Saravannan Meenatchi was selected to play a mother of 10 year old.
+Ramya Shankar, who appeared in the television series Saravannan Meenatchi, was selected to play a mother of 10 year old.
 Master Karthik, who earlier appeared in Ethir Neechal, was selected as the child artist.
-Sasi, who earlier appeared in Sashikumar Subramani's television series Kathai Neram and also played the roles of Rambha's brother in Anandham and Atul Kulkarni's brother in the Dhanush-starrer Padikkadavan, was selected to play an important role.
-Vinodhini Vaidyanathan, who acted in films like Engaeyum Eppothum and Varuthapadatha Valibar Sangam was signed to play Balu Mahendra's daughter in the film.
+Sashikumar Subramani, who earlier appeared in Balu Mahendra's television series Kathai Neram and also played the roles of Rambha's brother in Anandham and Atul Kulkarni's brother in the Dhanush-starrer Padikkadavan, was selected to play an important role.
+Vinodhini Vaidyanathan, who acted in films like Engaeyum Eppothum and Varuthapadatha Valibar Sangam, was signed to play Balu Mahendra's daughter in the film.
 The film was shot entirely with Canon EOS 5D, a still camera.